 In this gospel passage, we have two miracles distinct from the other miracles of Jesus.
-The calming of the wild storm at the Sea of Galilee was unusual because it showed Jesus’ authority over nature and how he could put down a natural disaster with his command.
+The calming of the wild storm at the Sea of Galilee was unusual because it showed Jesus’ authority over nature and how he could avert a disaster with a mere command.
 The second miracle was an act of kindness in saving the lives of two men who could not seek his help and ended up in the death of a herd of swine.
 Instead of appreciating Jesus for the healing of the demoniacs, the people from Gadara prevented him from entering their town.
-Let us welcome Jesus, the Lord of the universe, realizing that his coming in our midst would cause us some material loss, while gaining us the eternal reward.
+Let us welcome Jesus, the Lord of the universe, realizing that his coming in our midst would cause us some material loss while gaining us a reward eternal.

 The Calming of the Storm at Sea

 (Matthew 8:23) Jesus got into the boat and his disciples followed him.
 (24) Suddenly a fierce tempest hit the lake, so that the boat was about to sink under the waves.
 But Jesus was asleep.
 (25) They woke him and cried, “Lord, save us!
 We are lost!”
 (26) But Jesus answered, “Why are you so afraid?
 How little faith you have?”
 Then he stood up and rebuked the wind and the waves; and it became completely calm.
 (27) The people were astonished.
 They said, “What kind of man is this?
 Even the winds and the waves obey him.”